 Volunteer Doulas

-Volunteer doulas staff our Hearts & Hands Program, which is free to women who deliver their babies at UC San Diego Medical Center.
+Volunteer doulas staff our Hearts & Hands Program, which is free to anyone giving birth at UC San Diego Health.

-They provide one-on-one emotional (non-clinical) support to women during childbirth, working alongside nurses, midwives and physicians.
+They provide one-on-one emotional (non-clinical) support during childbirth, working alongside nurses, midwives and physicians.

 Support may include providing massage, suggesting techniques for positioning or breathing, or other comfort measures.
-Long hours are possible because doula volunteers stay with a woman until her baby is born.
+Long hours are possible because doula volunteers stay with a patient until the baby is born.

 Training for Volunteer Doulas